≡ Menu

 Back To Table Of Contents

-Costco’s revenue consists of sales from the Foods and Sundries and Non-Foods segments.
-The definitions of these revenue segments are available here: Foods and Sundries and Non-Foods.
+Costco’s merchandise revenue consists of sales from several categories.
+The definitions of these merchandise revenue segments are available here: Foods & Sundries, Non-Foods, Fresh Foods, Warehouse Ancillary, and Other Businesses.

 Back To Table Of Contents

-Costco’s revenue consists of sales from the Fresh Foods, Warehouse Ancillary, and Other Businesses segments.
-The definitions of these revenue segments are available here: Fresh Foods, Warehouse Ancillary, and Other Businesses.
+Costco’s merchandise revenue consists of sales from several categories.
+The definitions of these merchandise revenue segments are available here: Foods & Sundries, Non-Foods, Fresh Foods, Warehouse Ancillary, and Other Businesses.

 Back To Table Of Contents

-Costco’s revenue consists of sales from the Fresh Foods, Warehouse Ancillary, and Other Businesses segments.
-The definitions of these revenue segments are available here: Fresh Foods, Warehouse Ancillary, and Other Businesses.
+Costco’s merchandise revenue consists of sales from several categories.
+The definitions of these merchandise revenue segments are available here: Foods & Sundries, Non-Foods, Fresh Foods, Warehouse Ancillary, and Other Businesses.

 Back To Table Of Contents

-Costco’s revenue consists of sales from several segments.
-The definitions of these revenue segments are available here: foods and sundries, non-foods, fresh foods, warehouse ancillary, and other businesses.
+Costco’s merchandise revenue consists of sales from several categories.
+The definitions of these merchandise revenue segments are available here: Foods & Sundries, Non-Foods, Fresh Foods, Warehouse Ancillary, and Other Businesses.

 Back To Table Of Contents